raspberrypilearning/editor-dont-collide/en/step_4.md

 --- /code ---
 </div>

+## Now run your code

-**Test:** Run your code and you should see a cactus as well as your player.
+You should see a cactus as well as your player.

+Confirm the observable result.